Europe: Preserving Progress, Facing The Future

 My argument is that reform is the friend of pro-Europeans not its enemy.
 Reform of the way we regulate and supervise financial services to promote resilience of the whole system.
 Reform of how we use European budgets to promote low carbon recovery.
 Reform of our labour markets to put the emphasis on skills and human capital, helping workers if they lose their jobs.
 Reform of our energy system to increase support for vulnerable European countries.
 And reform in the way we cooperate with our neighbours South and East, so that the EU is a partner and not just a destination for countries beyond its borders.
 Comprehensive reform can help Europe survive the crisis and come through it – in the words of your report – more ‘fit for purpose for a global age’.

 To defend and advance the European project, I believe we need make progress on three areas.
+Economic Reform

 First, economic reform.
 The European added value here is at least three fold:

-* bringing the weight of coordinated action to macroeconomic need; this has been done through successive European decisions, notably in respect of the necessary fiscal stimulus across Europe
+* bringing the weight of coordinated action to macroeconomic need; this has been done through successive European decisions, notably in respect of the necessary fiscal stimulus across Europe * upholding and aligning national financial regulation and infrastructure * and using European budgets to promote the skills and science of the future.

 For some time globalisation has brought increasing prosperity through trade in goods, the exchange of ideas, the movement of workers and cross-border finance.
 But financial globalisation has also created the conditions for a truly global crisis.
 Many of the fastest growing economies have been thrifty, pushing up global savings and pushing down global interest rates.
 This, in turn, created the “search for yield” as investors in developed countries sought higher returns.
 And it sparked an unprecedented wave of financial innovation as bankers responded by finding new ways to package risk and move it off their balance sheets, allowing them to lend more with less capital.